joeworld/Stock-Finance-App/README.md

 This application was built with PostgreSQL as DB but you can use other RDB by running migrations.

+But if you choose to use the test database for this project check '''sampledb/trade.sql'''

 PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and technical standards compliance.

 ## Common Technologies/Libraries used in Building this web app